 Third, a tax attorney will advise you as to what you should reasonably expect to pay the taxing authorities and help you negotiate your balances with the IRS and State.

-Unlike most Certified Public Accountants, the tax attorneys at the Tax Problem Law Center routinely handle non-filer matters, like yours, on a daily basis.
+Unlike most Certified Public Accountants, the Long Island tax attorneys at the Tax Problem Law Center routinely handle non-filer matters, like yours, on a daily basis.

 Also, all your communications with our tax law firm will be confidential and covered by the attorney-client privilege.

 Communications with accountants are enrolled agents are not privileged.